adgpta/NuCLear/README.md

 ## Outline

-NuCLear is a MLP neural network based cell type classification which can be used to train and classify cell types and their subtypes based on nuclei features obtained from fluorescent imaging as described [here](https://www.biorxiv.org/content/10.1101/2022.10.03.510670v1).
+NuCLear is a neural network based cell type classification which can be used to train and classify cell types and their subtypes based on nuclei features obtained from fluorescent imaging as described [here](https://www.biorxiv.org/content/10.1101/2022.10.03.510670v1).

 ![1111](https://github.com/adgpta/NuCLear/assets/77382748/94f90f01-bd83-421b-849c-1970c171756c)